shining0611armor/Predicting-of-Turbofan-Engine-Degradation-Using-the-NASA-C-MAPSS-Dataset/README.md

 <img src="Images/screenshot050.png"  style="width: 20  %;" class="center">

-Now, if we only use the last window, the number of test data will be reduced to 100, and the results will be as follows (the results would be better).
+<p>Now, if we only use the last window, the number of test data will be reduced to 100, and the results will be as follows (the results would be better).</p>

 <pre><code>